 Laser treatment can be used to treat mild to moderate acne scarring.
 There are two types of laser treatment:

-- non-ablative laser treatment – where lasers are used to stimulate the growth of new collagen (a type of protein found in skin), which helps repair some of the damage caused by scarring and improves the appearance
+- non-ablative laser treatment ? where lasers are used to stimulate the growth of new collagen (a type of protein found in skin), which helps to repair some of the damage caused by scarring, and improves the appearance

 Punch techniques are used to treat ice pick scars and boxcar scars.
 There are three types of punch technique:

-- punch excision – used to treat mild ice pick scars.
+- punch excision???used to treat mild ice pick scars.
 The scar is surgically removed and the remaining wound is sealed.
-After the wound heals, it will leave a smoother and more even area of skin.
+After the wound heals, it leaves a smoother and more even area of skin.

-- punch elevation – used to treat boxcar scars.
+- punch elevation???used to treat boxcar scars.
 The base of the scar is surgically removed, leaving the sides of the scar in place.
-The base is then reattached to the sides, but lifted up so it is level with the surface of the skin.
+The base is then reattached to the sides, but lifted up so it's level with the surface of the skin.
 This makes the scar much less noticeable.

-- punch grafting – used to treat very deep ice pick scars.
-As with a punch excision, the scar is removed, but the wound is then "plugged" with a sample of skin taken from elsewhere on the body (usually from the back of the ear).
+- punch grafting???used to treat very deep ice pick scars.
+As with a punch excision, the scar is removed, but the wound is "plugged" with a sample of skin taken from elsewhere on the body (usually from the back of the ear).

 Once subscision has been completed, additional treatment, such as laser treatment and dermabrasion, can be used to further improve the appearance of the scar.